 An easy way to compute is to first compute an orthogonal coordinate system in the space of quaternions where one axis is and the other is a quaternion orthogonal to such that the two axes form a basis that spans and .
 Given such a coordinate system, we can compute rotations with respect to .
 (See Figure 2.17, which illustrates the concept in the 2D setting.)
 An orthogonal vector can be found by projecting onto and then subtracting the orthogonal projection from ; the remainder is guaranteed to be orthogonal to :

-Given the coordinate system, quaternions along the animation path are given by
+Given the coordinate system and a normalized , quaternions along the animation path are given by

 The implementation of the Slerp() function checks to see if the two quaternions are nearly parallel, in which case it uses regular linear interpolation of quaternion components in order to avoid numerical instability.
 Otherwise, it computes an orthogonal quaternion qperp using Equation (2.7) and then computes the interpolated quaternion with Equation (2.8).